-- Do not compromise protection strategy - Consider, at preparedness stage, its impact on waste production - Minimize the amount of material declared as radioactive waste - Ensure method of identifying appropriate storage options and sites - ✓ Respect national policy and strategy for rad. waste management - Consider management of contaminated human and animal remains
+- Minimize the amount of material declared as radioactive waste - ✓ Ensure method of identifying appropriate storage options and sites - ✓ Respect national policy and strategy for rad. waste management - ✓ Consider management of contaminated human and animal remains

 #16.
 Mitigating the non-radiological consequences